vuongducphuong/documentation/content/applications/general/developer_mode.rst

 .. image:: developer_mode/settings.png
    :align: center
-   :alt: Overview of the debug options under settings in Odoo.
+   :alt: Overview of the debug options under settings in Leansoft.

 .. note::
    :guilabel:`Activate the developer mode (with assets)` is used by developers; :guilabel:`Activate